 An indicator of stewardship of the metal, the industry recycling rate shows how much aluminum can scrap (including imported and exported cans) the industry recycles as a percentage of U.S. shipments.
 This rate has grown dramatically since it was first reported in 1972 at 15.4 percent.

-In 2015 the industry recycled 56.8 billion cans for an industry recycling rate of 64.3 percent, a slight decline from 2014 but well above the ten-year average of 60.4 percent.
-This reflects nearly 57 billion cans recycled.
-The rate declined as the volume of used beverage containers recycled by the industry dropped about 4 percent in 2015, a likely consequence of a drop in scrap prices year-over-year.
+In 2016 the industry recycled 56.9 billion cans for an industry recycling rate of 63.9 percent, a slight decline from 2015 but above the ten-year average of 61.7 percent.
+The rate declined largely due to a drop in the volume of used beverage containers (UBCs) consumed by the industry as well as a large drop in UBC exports.
+Continued low metal and scrap prices as well as a strong dollar both contributed to this trend.

 Consumer Recycling Rate